Transfer of Command

-- Escape routes and safety zones: Identify escape routes and assure incoming resources are aware of their locations; be aware that your original escape routes and safety zones may no longer be accessible due to changing fire behavior or your increased distance from them.
+- Escape routes and safety zones: Identify escape routes and ensure incoming resources are aware of their locations; be aware that your original escape routes and safety zones may no longer be accessible due to changing fire behavior or your increased distance from them.

 - Plan for transitions to occur at the morning briefing.

-- Utilize the Incident Response Pocket Guide, PMS 461 Briefing Checklist (inside back cover).
+- Utilize the Incident Response Pocket Guide (IRPG), PMS 461, Briefing Checklist (inside back cover).

 Incident Management Situation Report (IMSR)